mdyagual/supa_library/super-library-books/LEARNING.md

 strategy = "ec.com.books.library.supa.config.IdGenerator")
 ```

-When in @GenericGenerator the IDE told me that the 'strategy' option is depreciated: Doing a lil of research, I found that it was renamed to 'type'.
+In @GenericGenerator the IDE told me that the 'strategy' option is depreciated: Doing a lil of research, I found that it was renamed to 'type'.
 So,
 I did the change but, I also have to configure something new called parameters in order to use my IdGenerator class.
 And the cherry cake of all this was to
 search what to set in 'type'.